Especially for Faculty

 Where do I go for technology help?

-If you need help with an office computer, please feel free to call the Help Desk at ext.
+If you need help with an office computer, please call the Help Desk at ext.
 1965.
-With several thousand computers on campus to support, Information Technology is unable to assist employees or students with the use of their personal computers, laptops, phones or other mobile devices – except as it pertains to Oakton specific applications (such as MyOakton or D2L).
+Information Technology is unable to assist employees or students with the use of their personal computers, laptops, phones or other mobile devices – except as it pertains to Oakton specific applications (such as MyOakton or D2L).

 If you would like to become proficient in a specific application, such as Excel, PowerPoint, etc., the Center for Professional Development (CPD) has staff to help.
 The CPD coordinates workshops from IT, HR and other areas and is a good resource for all your professional development needs.
 The CPD is only for employees of the college.